HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingwebui/index.md

 You'll need the administrator username and password to access the server.

 To use a Domino database in Domino REST API, it must be configured for use in the API.
 Download `Demo.nsf` from [Resources](../../references/downloads.md) and save it in the Notes data directory.
-Then login to the Domino REST API Admin UI using the administrator username and password.
+Then login to the Domino REST API **Admin UI** using the administrator username and password.

 ## Log in options

-There are options for logging in to the Domino REST API Admin UI.
+There are options for logging in to the Domino REST API **Admin UI**.

 ### Log in with password

 This option uses the Domino REST API IdP to log in.
-You can log in to the Admin UI by entering your administrator username and password in the **Username** and **Password** fields, and clicking **LOG IN WITH PASSWORD**.
+You can log in to the **Admin UI** by entering your administrator username and password in the **Username** and **Password** fields, and clicking **LOG IN WITH PASSWORD**.

 ### Log in with passkey